lucfra/RFHO/README.md

 explicitly take into account the learning dynamics used to obtain the model
 parameters (e.g. you can think about stochastic gradient descent with momentum), and we formulate
 HO as a __constrained optimization__ problem.
-See the [paper](https://arxiv.org/abs/1703.01785) for details.
+See the [paper](http://proceedings.mlr.press/v70/franceschi17a) for details.

 #### Code Structure

 - All the hyperparameter optimization-related algorithms are implemented in the module `hyper_gradients`.
-The classes `ReverseHG` and `ForwardHG` are responsible for the computation of the hyper-gradients. `HyperOptimizer` is an interface class that seamlessly allows for the hyperparameter optimization both in real-time (RTHO algorithm, based on `ForwardHG` and _experimental (needs more testing) Truncated-Reverse based on Reverse-HG_) and in "batch" mode.
+The classes `ReverseHG` and `ForwardHG` are responsible for the computation of the hyper-gradients. `HyperOptimizer` is an interface class that seamlessly allows gradient-based optimization of continuous hyperparameters both in real-time (RTHO algorithm, based on `ForwardHG` and _experimental Truncated-Reverse based on Reverse-HG_) and in "batch" mode.
 - The module `optimizers` contains classes that implement gradient descent based iterative optimizers.
 Since